 Displaying capacity in a plan

-To display team capacity in your plan, you must:
+To display team capacity in your plan:

 Showing capacity in the timeline